Start/Know

-What you don't know, you can't even desire or miss.
+We can’t desire something we don’t even know exists.
 But some things can redirect your future.
 Here are some guidelines for dealing with this risk.

 Some things that happen to us, even simple ones, can make big differences in our lives.
 An example is an encounter with a certain person.
-Look at yourself: consider someone important to you today and think about what your life could be like today without that person.
+Look at yourself: think of someone important to you now, and imagine what your life would be like without them

 Sometimes it is a single sentence, properly put into practice.
 One that I include in this category I saw at the beginning of the movie The Great Gatsby.